tkiraly/spec/spec.md

 |---|---|---|---|
 |**MACPayload**|FHDR|FPort|FRMPayload|

 *N* is the number of octets of the application payload.
-The valid range for *N* is region specific and is defined in Section 7
+The valid range for *N* is region specific and is defined in the LoRaWAN Regional Parameters document [PARAMS].

 *N* should be equal or smaller than: